Optimal Echo Chambers: Introduction

 Finally, our paper can also be related to the literature on network formation.
-Social networks often exhibit homophily (the tendency of connected individuals to share traits) in many dimensions, including political affiliation: friends tend to agree on politics. \citet{tenev2019} demonstrate this empirically, and show that stronger friendships may form between politically aligned people as a social reward to motivate costly voting.
-We provide a complementary explanation for political homophily, beyond heterogeneity in preferences: people befriend those whose opinions they trust.
+Social networks often exhibit homophily (the tendency of connected individuals to share traits) in many dimensions, including political affiliation: friends tend to agree on politics. \citet{tenev2019} demonstrate this empirically, and show that networks of friendship or cooperation may form amongst politically aligned people as a social reward to motivate costly voting.
+We provide a complementary explanation for homophily in beliefs, beyond heterogeneity in preferences: people befriend those whose opinions they trust.
+And amongst similarly knowledgeable peers with different prior expectations, our model generates a pairwise-stable network of communication (Corollary \ref{cor:netform}).

-Section \ref{sec:model} describes the baseline model, and Section \ref{sec:results} derives the main results, which require little in terms of regularity assumptions.
-Section \ref{sec:normaldist} assumes that the signal noise and prior are normally distributed to permit sharper and more intuitive results, which are illustrated graphically.
-Section \ref{sec:normalsamp} extends the baseline model to allow for sampling according to a normal distribution over signals, rather than uniform sampling within a certain radius.
+Section \ref{sec:model} describes the baseline model and Section \ref{sec:results} derives the main results, which require little in terms of regularity assumptions.
 Section \ref{sec:conclusion} concludes by discussing policy implications and ideas for future work.
-Throughout, long proofs are relegated to the appendix.
+Appendix \ref{sec:normaldist} assumes that the signal noise and prior are normally distributed to permit sharper and more intuitive results, which are illustrated graphically.
+Appendix \ref{app:normalsamp} extends the baseline model to allow for sampling according to a normal distribution over signals, rather than uniform sampling within a certain radius.
+Throughout, proofs and ancillary results are relegated to Appendix \ref{app:proofs}.